Cdelgado23/cdelgado23/README.md

 Hello!
 I am Carlos Delgado, a passionate Software Engineer based somewhere in Extremadura, Spain.

-I am currently working at **Orquest**, specializing in Cloud and Infrastructure modernization.
-Software development is not only my job, but my hobby, so I keep exploring whenever I have the chance.
+I am currently working at **Tymit**, helping define and implement the server side logic of the business processes.

 When I'm not coding, you'll find me lost playing the piano :musical_keyboard:, in the pages of a good book :books:, enjoying video games :video_game:, or cuddling with my dogs :dog2: :dog2: :dog2:.